Current Project Status Map of the Yonge Street road closure in Holland Landing

 What is the Holland Landing Yonge Street Revitalization project?

-The Holland Landing Yonge Street Revitalization is a collaborative project that aims to revitalize the downtown Holland Landing/Yonge Street area through streetscape and infrastructure improvements.
-The core project area focuses on Yonge Street from Mount Albert Road to Doane Road, as shown on the image below.
+The Enhance EG – Holland Landing Yonge Street Revitalization Project will renew and elevate the Holland Landing Yonge Street area through improved accessibility, enhanced safety and lighting, upgraded parking and landscaping, road resurfacing, and sustainable environmental improvements.
+The project area focuses on Yonge Street from Mount Albert Road to Doane Road.

 The Revitalization Project will include: